$88 Find Cheap Flights from Washington, D.C. to The Bahamas

 The average price of all round-trip flights from Washington, D.C. to The Bahamas clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Washington, D.C. to The Bahamas, look for departures on Sundays and avoid leaving on a Monday, as it's usually the priciest day.
-When flying back from The Bahamas, Wednesday is the cheapest day to fly and Friday is the most expensive.
+If you are looking for a flight deal from Washington, D.C. to The Bahamas, look for departures on Mondays and avoid leaving on a Sunday, as it's usually the priciest day.
+When flying back from The Bahamas, Wednesday is the cheapest day to fly and Monday is the most expensive.

 How far in advance should I book a flight from Washington, D.C. to The Bahamas?